-Amanda Dunsmore lives in County Clare, Ireland.
-She studied at the Newport College of Further Education, South Wales, 1986-87, at Ulster University, Belfast, 1987-1991 and the University of Limerick, 1999-2000.
-She is a Lecturer in Sculpture and Combined Media, at Limerick School of Art and Design.
+Amanda Dunsmore is currently working on the 'Vienna Portraits - Woman of Politics' with Kunstraum Goethe Strasse xtd, Linz, Austria.
+She represented by ACC Galerie Weimar, Germany for the major public artwork PLAN.
+Dunsmore’s work has been supported by the Arts Council of Ireland, Dublin City Council and Culture Ireland.
+Amanda studied at the Newport College of Further Education, South Wales, 1986-87, at Ulster University, Belfast, 1987-1991 and the University of Limerick, 1999-2000.
+She lives in County Clare and is a Lecturer in Sculpture and Combined Media, at Limerick School of Art and Design, Ireland.

 View ORCHID profile for further Bio/CV information.